Welcome to the Asphodel-Norwood Public Library

 For the Love of Books (Norwood Book Club and Reading Challenge):

 Each month we will reveal a new theme.
 You choose your own book related to the topic.
-Check our Book Club 2024 poster for more information.
-We will meet at our Norwood Branch at 6:00 pm on the last Tuesday of each month (unless otherwise specified) to talk about our choices over refreshments.
-If we don’t have a meeting, or you can’t make them, the year will go like this: Book Challenge 2024.
+We will meet at our Norwood Branch at 6:00 pm on the last Tuesday of each month (unless otherwise specified) to talk about our choices over treats.
+If you would like to join, or just check out, our book club, all you have to do is show up to one of our meetings and join the conversation.

 Meeting dates: